WAVES-Collaborative/.github/profile/README.md

 ## Information

-WAVES is an information group of researchers working on two objectives:
+WAVES is an informal group of researchers working on two objectives:

 1. To evaluate available wrist-worn algorithms to estimate core physical behavior metrics: steps, sedentary time, moderate-vigorous physical activity.
 We will use Phase III Verification protocols (i.e., real-world conditions, established reference measure, sample independent from method development, diverse range of participants, appropriate statistical evaluation).